• Skip to primary navigation

 Instructions

-• In a large bowl, whisk together the eggs, milk and evaporated milk.
+• In a large bowl, whisk together the eggs, milk, salt and evaporated milk.
 Add melted butter, 2 ¾ cup of the cheese and uncooked pasta and pour into a crock pot.

 Barbara’s Tips + Notes

-• All crock pots cook differently so the times will vary.
-Check the pasta at 1 hour and then every 15 minutes until you see how long it will take in your crock pot.
+• All slow cookers cook differently so the times will vary.
+Check the pasta at 1 hour and then every 15 minutes until you see how long it will take in your slow cooker.

 • If your noodles are mushy, it cooked too long.